laforge49/asynchronous-entities/README.md

 holding all contexts, the keys being the unique names of those contexts.

 Functions which modify state require an environment parameter.
 Multiple environments may be present, allowing different versions of the environment to be operated on at the same time.
+It is best perhaps to think of an environment as a view into the state, as the same entity can be accessed via multiple environments, with updates applied to an entity accessed by one context will be visible when accessed via another environment.